 - Spectracide Immunox at 1.25 fl oz/gal water.
 Do not use within 2 weeks of harvest or more than five (5) times per season.
 H

 - Sulfur products.
 Do not extend intervals beyond 14 days.
 Sulfur can burn foliage when applied above 85°F. The temperature relationship is correlated with increases in the daily maximum, within a few days after application.
 Grapes in California can withstand sulfur applications (at lower rates) above 85°F if there is no major short-term changes in the daily maximum.
 May injure labrusca types like 'Concord'.
 Do not use within two weeks of an oil spray.
 Hydrogen sulfide in the wine may increase if used within 35 days of white-wine harvest or within 50 days of red-wine harvest.
 Wettable powdered formulations are less likely to result in hydrogen sulfite in the wine than micronized formulations.
+Addition of a spreader sticker adjuvant may be helpful.
 Group M2 fungicides.
 24-hr reentry.
-H O
+O

 - Cosavet-DF (80% sulfur) at 2 to 5 lb/A.